 Cook spicy potatoes or other vegetables on the grill plate while the meat is cooking

-Use separate utensils for turning meat and basting so surplus sauce doesn't become contaminated with juices from meat
+Keep sauces warm in a saucepan on the back of the grill Use separate utensils for turning meat and basting so surplus sauce doesn't become contaminated with juices from meat

 Brunch is a great time to BBQ - eggs, french toast, bacon, lots of coffee - fun and less expensive than the night time meat feast